SCCapstone/hackstreetboys/Readme.md

 * [Java Spring Boot](https://spring.io/projects/spring-boot)

-To install React and other back-end dependencies
+To install React and other back-end dependencies:
 `npm install`
-To install Java Spring boot and other back-end dependencies `mvn install`
+To install Java Spring boot and other back-end dependencies:
+`mvn install`

 ## Setup